alieymsxxn/SQL_Project_Data_Job_Analysis/README.md

 This project enhanced my SQL skills and provided valuable insights into the data analyst job market.
 The findings from the analysis serve as a guide to prioritizing skill development and job search efforts.
 Aspiring data analysts can better position themselves in a competitive job market by focusing on high-demand, high-salary skills.
 This exploration highlights the importance of continuous learning and adaptation to emerging trends in the field of data analytics.

-# Getting Started with PostgreSQL and pgAdmin
+# EXTRA: Getting Started with PostgreSQL and pgAdmin

 To explore this project's database locally, I've provided Docker configurations for easy setup of PostgreSQL and pgAdmin.
 Here's how to get started: